bertolo1988/saco/README.md

 ## Demo

-`npm run start` and it will host a sample angular 2 single page web app built with [angular-cli](https://github.com/angular/angular-cli).
+`npm run http-demo` or `npm run https-demo` and it will host a sample angular 2 single page web app built with [angular-cli](https://github.com/angular/angular-cli).

 ## Main features